tjesi/TTM4205/README.md

 or [ChipWhisperer Level 1](https://rtfm.newae.com/Starter%20Kits/SCAPACK-L1) equipment, which we will provide to all students who signed up for the
 course.
 You have access to the CRYPTO-LAB in [Electro A176](https://link.mazemap.com/nYuDTF8q) to work on the assignment.

-The problem set will be available in August.
+The problem set will be available in September.

 <!--

 The assignement is available here: [TTM4205 ChipWhisperer Lab](assignments/2024/ChipWhisperer_Lab.pdf) (updated 16/10)

-The submission deadline is <font color='red'>December 6th at 23:59</font>.

 -->

+The submission deadline is <font color='red'>December 7th at 23:59</font>.

 ### Technical Essay (40 points)